-- (1) The capital requirement for pandemic risk under regulation 61(2)(c) applies to health insurance obligations, other than workers' compensation insurance obligations. - (2) The capital requirement for pandemic risk is the reduction in value of an insurers basic own-funds following an instantaneous permanent loss in relation to the insurance contract, where the amount of the loss is the sum of- - (a) 0.000075 multiplied by the total sum insured payable across all insured lives, in the event the insured suffers a permanent work disability caused by an infectious disease; - (b) an adjustment to reflect contracts within the segment that place a cap on the level of risk that the insurer is exposed to; - (c) an adjustment to reduce the loss to reflect any applicable risk mitigating techniques employed by the insurer. - (3) Where the insurance contract provides for recurring benefit payments the sum insured must be the best estimate of the benefit payments assuming that the insured person is permanently disabled and will not recover.
+- (1) The capital requirement for pandemic risk under regulation 61(2)(c) applies to health insurance obligations, other than workers' compensation insurance obligations. - (2) The capital requirement for pandemic risk is the reduction in value of an insurers basic own-funds following an instantaneous permanent loss in relation to the insurance contract, where the amount of the loss is the sum of, - (a) 0.000075 multiplied by the total sum insured payable across all insured lives covered by the income protection insurance, in the event the insured suffers a permanent work disability caused by an infectious disease; - (b) 0.4 multiplied by the sum of the following across all countries where the insurer provides cover - (i) for each country, the multiple of - (A) the number of insured persons covered by medical expense insurance that covers medical expenses resulting from an infectious disease; and - (B) the expected average amount payable by the insurer per insured person in case of a pandemic; - (c) an adjustment to reflect contracts within the segment that place a cap on the level of risk that the insurer is exposed to; and - (d) an adjustment to reduce the loss to reflect any applicable risk mitigating techniques employed by the insurer.19 - (3) Where the insurance contract provides for recurring benefit payments the sum insured must be the best estimate of the benefit payments assuming that the insured person is permanently disabled and will not recover. - (4) Under paragraph (2)(b)(i)(B) the expected average amount payable in a pandemic by the insurer per insured person is the sum of the following across each type of healthcare utilisation set out in the table in Schedule 2, Paragraph 9(10) - (a) for each type of healthcare utilisation the multiple of - (i) the ratio of insured persons with clinical symptoms for a particular healthcare utilisation, as set out in the table in Schedule 2, Paragraph 9(10); and - (ii) the best estimate of the amounts payable by the insurer for an insured person in a particular country in relation to medical expense insurance under each healthcare utilisation in the event of a pandemic.20